darkmirafr/drop-portal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Remove demo application

+Type one of the below commands to remove demo application from this project:
+* npm run remove-demo-unix to remove demo application on UNIX based systems,
+* npm run remove-demo-windows to remove demo application on Windows systems.